 From the 40s to the 60s, cinemas tried different tricks, for example, "CinemaScope", a new widescreen format, became a real hit.
 The large curved screen with stereo attracted long lines of people, and the technology became a phenomenon of Western culture, about which even songs were composed.

 Between the years 1952-1954, the first experiments with a threedimensional cinema picture were undertaken.
-But, due to the high cost and imperfection of cinema's disappeared for several decades.
+But, due to the high cost and imperfection of cinema's

+3D-technology, the 3D film

+disappeared for several decades.